 Console

-When you hit Run API or Run Batch, Dobermann opens the Console — your real-time window into what’s happening.
+When you hit Run, Dobermann opens the Console — your real-time window into what’s happening.
 Single requests complete in a flash.
 Batches stream results as they run, with live progress, pause/resume controls, and full transaction detail.

 Starting an Execution